orcakill/autopc/docs/index.rst

-.. autopc documentation master file, created by sphinx-quickstart on Mon Oct 28 00:26:56 2024.
+.. airtest documentation master file, created by sphinx-quickstart on Wed May 24 16:03:13 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 autopc documentation
 ====================